 Prineville Energy Sources

 Locally sourced renewable resources, including wind, hydroelectric, and solar.

-Like our facilities in Maiden and Prineville, our data center in Newark is being powered by 100 percent renewable energy.
-We hit this milestone in January 2013, when we began serving the data center with energy sourced primarily from wind power.
+Like our facilities in Maiden, Prineville, and Reno, our data center in Newark, California, is powered by 100 percent renewable energy.
+We hit this milestone in January 2013, when we began serving the data center with energy sourced primarily from California wind power.
 We’re procuring this energy directly from the wholesale market through California’s Direct Access program.

 Newark Energy Sources

-100% clean, renewable energy, sourced primarily from wind power.
+100% clean, renewable energy, sourced primarily from California wind power.

 Our commitment to renewable energy.

 Data centers are just part of the renewable energy story at Apple.
 We’re investing in plans to achieve net zero throughout Apple — using 100 percent renewable energy and generating zero emissions at all of our facilities around the world.
 At our headquarters in Cupertino, for example, we’ve rolled out a fuel cell installation that runs on directed biogas and built rooftop solar photovoltaic systems at two building sites.
 We’ve also cut energy use by over 30 percent at a time when occupancy increased by more than 12 percent.
 As a result of all our work, we’ve increased the proportion of renewable energy used throughout Apple from 35 percent in 2010 to 75 percent at the end of 2012.

 Our guiding principles.